 - In a medium microwaveable bowl, place the chocolate and stick of butter and microwave either on a melt function or on full power in 30 second bursts, mixing after each burst.
 (You can also do this in a traditional chocolate boiler putting a bowl over a pot of boiling water but I am too lazy to do this and use my microwave).
 When the butter and chocolate are combined into a smooth glossy texture, you're ready for the next step.

 - To that bowl of yummy looking chocolate, add the sugar and whisk it in until completely combined.
-Then whisk in the 2 eggs, 2 tsp of vanilla, kosher or sea salt, and espresso.
+Then whisk in the 2 eggs, 2 teaspoon of vanilla, kosher or sea salt, and espresso.

 - Lastly, switch to a wooden spoon and stir in the flour until fully combined.